carpentries-incubator/SDC-BIDS-dMRI/_episodes/deterministic_tractography.md

 > ## Exercise 1
 >
-> In this episode, we used applied a threshold stopping criteria
+> In this episode, we sapplied a threshold stopping criteria
 > to stop tracking when we reach a voxel where FA is below 0.2.
 > There are also other stopping criteria available.
 We encourage
 > you to read the `DIPY` documentation about the others.
 For this